maximuslee1226/adbmeetup-amlops/README.md

 ![alt text](./readme_images/adb_create_folder.png)

-2. Name the folder “Project_One”
+2. Name the folder “adbmeetup-project”
-3. Create a new file inside the project called “train_model”.
+3. Create a new file inside the project called “adbmeetup_train_model”.

 ![alt text](./readme_images/adb_create_notebook.png)

-4. Link “train_model.py” file to your Azure Dev Ops repository.
+4. Link “adbmeetup_train_model.py” file to your Azure Dev Ops repository.
 a.
 Copy the git link from your azure dev ops portal:

 ![alt text](./readme_images/copy_ado_git_link.png)

 b.
 Paste into the “link” location in the popup for “Git Preferences”
 c.
 Create a new branch.
 Name it your unique user ID
 d.
-Use “Project_One/notebooks/train_model.py” as the path in git repo.
+Use “adbmeetup-project/adbmeetup_train_model.py” as the path in git repo.

 ![alt text](./readme_images/adb_git_link_settings_form.png)

 # Dev Loop Experience
 The dev loop experience encompasses mounting the dev data, exploring that data, training a model; writing the inference code, compiling a dev container; running tests inside the dev container.
 ## Train the world’s worst regression & Stage for inference coding.
-1. Copy the code from Project_One/notebooks/train_model.py into your databricks train_model.py which was created earlier.
+1. Copy the code from adbmeetup-project/adbmeetup_train_model.py into your databricks adbmeetup_train_model.py which was created earlier.
 1. The proctor will step through what exactly the code is doing and why.
     1. Essentially: The precreated secrets are being used to mount to various stores securely and will allow zero code changes as the algorithm progresses across secure environments.
     2. You train a super simple algorithm and register the resulting model files with the AZML service such that we can bridge the divide between databricks and inference coding.
 This process is ML Framework independent and can be used cross algorithms, frameworks etc.